mhiromi/cosopt/README.md

 Here is MPI_COSOPT which is optimized for parallel computation, MPI.
 Running MPI_COSOPT requires knowledge of parallel computing.
 You can also run MPI_COSOPT on SunGridEngine(SGE/UGE).

 ## Supplementary data
-All supplementary data are available from [the github wiki page](https://github.com/mhiromi/cosopt/wiki/Supplementary-data).
+All supplementary data are available from [the github wiki page](https://github.com/mhiromi/cosopt/wiki/Supplementary-data) or our paper.

 ## Citation
 Please cite the following paper if you used this program.

 * Hiromi Matsumae, Ryosuke Ishiwata, Toshifumi Minamoto, Norio Ishida, Soichi Ogishima, and Hiroshi Tanaka.
 "Detection of periodic patterns in microarray data reveals novel oscillating transcripts of biological rhythms in <I>Ciona intestinalis</I>" 2015.
-Artificial Life and Robotics, Springer. (<I> Accepted</I>).
+Artificial Life and Robotics, Springer. doi:10.​1007/​s10015-015-0237-6
+Link to the paper: [http://link.springer.com/article/10.1007/s10015-015-0237-6](http://link.springer.com/article/10.1007/s10015-015-0237-6)

 ## Contact
 Please report a bug and ask a question to the following contacts.